Unity-Technologies/ml-agents/docs/Migrating.md

   the Python API, change `from mlagents_envs import UnityEnvironment` to `from mlagents_envs.environment import UnityEnvironment`.

-## Migrating from ML-Agents toolkit v0.8 to v0.9
+## Migrating from ML-Agents Toolkit v0.8 to v0.9

 ### Important Changes